limansky/limansky_me/drafts/2016-07-02-Scala-type-variance-and-Java-collections.md

 scalaService.handleMessages(javaService.generateMessages(3))
 ```

-In contrast with `JavaConversions` `JavaConverters` require to specify what is
+In contrast with `JavaConversions` `JavaConverters` require us to explicitly specify what
-need to be converted explicitly, using `asScala`, `asJava` or one of the other
+needs to be converted explicitly, using `asScala`, `asJava` or one of the other
 methods:

 ```Scala